-Prior to his work at LVC, O’Day spent 15 years at Franklin & Marshall College in Lancaster, Pennsylvania, in a number of senior leadership roles.
+Prior to his work at Lebanon Valley College, President O’Day spent 15 years at Franklin & Marshall College in Lancaster, Pennsylvania, holding several senior leadership roles.
 He began his career in higher education as the head coach of women’s soccer from 1997 to 2007.
-He was appointed associate dean for advisement at F&M in 1998, a position he held until 2001.
-At that time, he was named associate dean for student academic affairs until receiving appointment as senior associate dean of the college in 2007, a position he held throughout the remainder of his tenure at F&M.
+He was appointed associate dean for advisement at F&M in 1998, a position he held until 2001 when he became associate dean for student academic affairs.
+He remained in that position until receiving appointment as senior associate dean of the college in 2007, a role he held throughout the remainder of his tenure at F&M.

 In addition, O’Day was an adjunct professor of business, organizations, and society for six years and was the college’s pre-law advisor from 1998 to 2012.
 His responsibilities at Franklin & Marshall centered largely on thoughtful enrollment growth and enrichment of the overall student experience through the creation of a College House System and expansion of residential capacity.
 The House System at F&M was a bold initiative designed to reimagine how educational excellence at a highly selective liberal arts college is delivered.
 He was an architect of this system, which proved successful in growing enrollment and enhancing the intellectual experience of students in and beyond the threshold of the classroom.
 The College House System was recognized by the Middle States Commission on Higher Education as a signature feature of Franklin & Marshall.